-Out of everything my wife and I have witnessed in the seven years we’ve raised chickens, the scene we encountered one June morning was the most devastating.
+My wife and I have witnessed many things during years of raising chickens, but the scene we encountered one June morning was the most devastating.
 In one corner of our henhouse lay the limp bodies of three heritage Rhode Island Red pullets and one cockerel.
 One-day-old chicks had arrived eight weeks earlier, and on their first night out of the brooder, they had succumbed to a phenomenon known as piling, when young birds all congregate in one place—usually a corner—and suffocate.

 “Fear, cold temperatures or a change in surroundings can all cause piling,” says Tom Watkins, general manager at Murray McMurray Hatchery in Webster City, Iowa.
 “When any of those things happen, a chicken’s normal reflex is to congregate in one spot with others of its flock.
 Some breeds are more likely to pile than others.
 Cochins, for example, are so fluffy that they can quickly smother each other.”

-Another helpful tip is to leave a light on for the first few nights young birds sleep in the henhouse.
+Another helpful tip: Leave a light on for the first few nights that young birds sleep in the henhouse.
 Chicks typically spend the first weeks of their lives with some sort of light on in the brooder, and suddenly being inside a strange building with no illumination can be quite jarring, so birds often respond by rushing into a corner.

 Watkins adds that another illumination-related solution is to employ a light that gradually dims inside a henhouse, especially the first few nights.
 After the first few nights, the light can be removed.